farouk-allani/farouk-allani/README.md

 Full Stack web developer
 ------------------------

-A previous army captain turned into a passionate software developer who loves making beautiful, functional web applications using modern workflows.
+A passionate software developer who loves making beautiful, functional web applications using modern workflows.
 Specialize in JavaScript & React, but have experience with other technologies such as Redux, Sass, Bootstrap & Git.
 Enjoy continuously sharpening existing skills, as well as learning new technologies & languages.
 Ready to apply my passion for coding to a talented engineering team to develop quality solutions.

 *   🌍  I'm based in Tunisia
 *   ✉️  You can contact me at [farouk.allani.pro@gmail.com](mailto:farouk.allani.pro@gmail.com)